knpuniversity/php-beginner-series/knpu/system-setup.rst

     PHP through those.
 If you're on Linux and have a package manager like ``apt-get`` or ``yum``, use it to install PHP.

-Download `XAMPP`_ for your operating system. the PHP version doesn't matter, just get at least PHP 5.4.
+Download `XAMPP`_ for your operating system.
+The PHP version doesn't matter, just get at least PHP 5.4.
 With the power of TV, I'll make our download look super fast.
-Now following along with the install instructions.
+Now to follow along with the install instructions.

 In addition to PHP, this also installs Apache - the most common web server software - and MySQL - the most common database.
 We won't worry about this